-Our Role Models Matter program connects students with women and men working in the STEM fields.
-Fame isn’t a prerequisite to volunteering as a role model, just a willingness to share your story, letting girls hear firsthand what it’s like to have a career in the fields of STEM and what it takes to get there.
+Our Role Models Matter program connects students with women and men working in the STEAM fields.
+Fame isn’t a prerequisite to volunteering as a role model, just a willingness to share your story, letting girls hear firsthand what it’s like to have a career in the fields of STEAM and what it takes to get there.

 GSCP2P and Techbridge are sharing best practices on how to engage girls in science, technology and engineering through hands-on activities, real-world applications and career connections.
 After taking a part in the Role Models Matter Online Training, participants will walk away with tips for connecting with girls, strategies to highlight how cool and important science, technology and engineering careers are to society.
 You will be able to focus on ways to dispel common stereotypes and will receive a best practice toolkit with resources for classroom/troop visits and hosting field trips.

 Generation STEM: What Girls Say about Science, Technology, Engineering and Math